 1. What is considered noise?

-Any sound that is loud, annoying, or disruptive—such as sirens, construction, or chatter—is considered noise.
+Any sound that is loud, annoying, or disruptive — such as sirens, construction, or chatter — is usually considered noise, especially when it interferes with normal activity.

 2. Is noise always bad?

 No, but it often refers to unwanted or disturbing sounds.
-Some people may find certain types of noise—like white noise or nature sounds—soothing.
+Some people may find certain types of noise — like white noise or nature sounds — soothing or useful for focus.

 3. Can “noise” be used figuratively?

 Yes.
-“Noise” can describe confusion, irrelevant data, or anything that interferes with clarity in communication or thought.
+“Noise” can describe confusion, irrelevant data, or distracting information that makes it harder to understand what matters in communication, research, or conversation.

 4. How is “noise” used in science?

-In science and engineering, “noise” refers to unwanted variations that interfere with signal clarity in systems such as electronics or statistics.
+In science and engineering, “noise” refers to unwanted variations that interfere with signal clarity in systems such as electronics, audio processing, imaging, and statistics.